Grind (2003 film): Release

-Warner Bros. were hesitant to give Grind a wide release due to uncertainty regarding how popular the skateboarding scene was and the absence of major stars in leading roles.
+Warner Bros.
+Pictures were hesitant to give Grind a wide release due to uncertainty regarding how popular the skateboarding scene was and the absence of major stars in leading roles.
 However, both test screenings received a highly positive response encouraging Warner Bros. to give it a wide release in 2,253 theatres on August 15, 2003.

 The film ultimately opened in tenth place with a disappointing weekend gross of $1,079,295, facing stiff competition from Freddy vs. Jason and S.W.A.T.
 It ultimately grossed $5,123,696 domestically and $17,470 internationally, completing its run with a total worldwide gross of $5,141,166.
 It would later find a much larger audience on DVD.

 Critical response

 On the review aggregator website Rotten Tomatoes, 8% of 72 critics' reviews are positive, with an average rating of 3.4/10.
 The website's consensus reads: "Mediocre skateboard stunts are padded by a half-baked plot and one-dimensional characters."
+Metacritic, which uses a weighted average, assigned the a score of 30 out of 100, based on 24 critics, indicating "generally unfavorable" reviews.

 Joe Laydon, of Variety called the "Skating scenes ... unremarkable and repetitious," concluding that the film was less than good.

 Keith Phipps, for The A.V.
 Club, said "The film ... will gleam the cube only of viewers with an unusually high tolerance for porta-toilet and Dutch-oven gags."